Belmond Le Manoir aux Quat'Saisons

 The Raymond Blanc Cookery School is located at the hotel, making it the perfect place for any aspiring chef

 Belmond Le Manoir aux Quat’Saisons is a traditional English country Manor House located about 8 miles from Oxford.
-Raymond Blanc opened the hotel in 1994 wanting to establish the perfect harmony between a restaurant and a luxury hotel, offering exceptional service and comfort.
-Within its gardens there are some 90 varieties of vegetable, and 70 different herbs, all of which are used in Blanc's 2-Michelin Starred restaurant - very much reinforcing Blanc's garden-to-table philosophy.
+Celebrated Chef Raymond Blanc opened the hotel in 1994 wanting to establish the perfect harmony between a restaurant and a luxury hotel, offering one of the U.K's best gastronomic experiences alongside exceptional service and comfort.
+Within its gardens there are some 90 varieties of vegetables and 70 different herbs, all of which are used in Blanc's 2-Michelin Starred restaurant - very much reinforcing Blanc's garden-to-table philosophy.
 One of the best experiences is to walk through the walled gardens in the late afternoon, which contain Japanese Tea Gardens, orchards and ponds (dug by monks in the 16th century) - past rows of sweetly smelling lavender bushes and along a croquet lawn back to the house.
-Looking at the Manor House, you can't help notice how impossibly romantic Belmond Le Manoir aux Quat’Saisons actually is.
-Enter the house for a glass of champagne in the conservatory, and you will get that special feeling of complete and utter contentment, and you haven't even had dinner; Belmond Le Manoir aux Quat’Saisons's main event.
+We can even arrange for you to attend the Raymond Blanc Gardening School where your interactive tuition will take you through the 11 delightful gardens and orchards ending with a sumptious working lunch.

 It goes without saying that the restaurant is the main draw of Belmond Le Manoir aux Quat’Saisons, and we can't quite put into words how truly amazing it is - each time you go, you are amazed that food can simply be this good.
 Added to that, think of cream teas, champagne before dinner and post dinner drinks in the drawing room by a roaring fire - it simply pulls on all your gastronomic heart strings time and time again.